sdolard/node-netasqcomm/README.md

 ## Known issues
 * Not yet available with npm (on the road)
-* Limited to NETASQ V9+ firmware (https only on port 443, SRP is not supported)
+* Limited to NETASQ V9+ firmware (https OR HTTP, SRP is not supported)
-* File transfert (download/upload) is not yet supported

 ## Test